 Valley Counseling Services, Inc

 Gwynn Polidoro is a Licensed Clinical Social Worker who earned her Masters of Social Work degree from the University of Georgia.
-She is a Board Certified Diplomate in clinical social work and is in the Academy of Certified Social Workers.
+She is in the Academy of Certified Social Workers.
 Gwynn has experience in the public and private sectors both in hospitals and outpatient settings.
-She has had a private practice for over twenty years and has been with Valley Counseling Services, Inc. since 1993 working with adults and adolescents.
+She has had a private practice for over twenty years and has been with Valley Counseling Services since 1993 working with adults and adolescents.
 She enjoys helping individuals and couples find and use their strengths and community resources to resolve or better manage the problems they bring into counseling.
 Gwynn works with ages 18 and up.

 Contact Gwynn at extension 1.

 Jennifer Slone has been a resident of the New River Valley since 1993.
 She received a Bachelors of Science degree in Psychology from Radford University in 1994 and a Masters of Science degree in Counseling Psychology also from Radford University in 1997.
 She is a Licensed Professional Counselor in the Commonwealth of Virginia.
 She joined VCS June, 2008.
 She has been working with adolescents, adults and families since 1995.
 She has over thirteen years experience working in intensive residential care with adolescents.
 Jennifer believes very much in helping people find their own answers and solutions from within.
 She believes that struggles are opportunities for growth and that behaviors are a form of communication.
-Jennifer works with children ages 10 and above, adolescents and adults.
-Her interests and areas of expertise include depression, anxiety, women’s issues, relationship issues, abuse recovery, and oppositional defiant behaviors.
+Jennifer works with adults and older adolescents.
+Her interests and areas of expertise include depression, anxiety, women's issues, relationship issues, abuse recovery and mood disorders.

 Casey Henshaw graduated from Radford University with her BS (2001) in Criminal Justice and her MS (2003) in Counselor Education and Human Development.
 Casey has been a Licensed Professional Counselor in Virginia since 2008.
 Healing often happens through relationship, and Casey takes an approach that acknowledges trauma and attachment and helps individuals understand how it impacts current functioning at home, work, and school.
 Casey works with children, adolescents and their parents, as well as individuals with needs related to anxiety, depression, mood disorders, self-harm, and relationship issues.